Demographic Collapse is Inevitable—Population Growth Will Slow

 We Fight for a Soft Landing on Demographic Collapse

 As nations develop (when citizens earn an average of over $5,000 a year) birth rates fall below replacement rate.
 This is exacerbated by gender equality, education, and technology.
 Fertility rates are falling much faster than dominant social narratives imply.
 For example, at its current fertility rate (0.78), for every hundred South Koreans there will be 5.9 great grandchildren (the average fertility rate in the developed world is currently 1.56).
-In addition, the regions we use to supplement collapsing birth rates in countries like the US are themselves undergoing fertility collapse (with South America, Central America, and the Caribbean) collectively falling below repopulation rate in 2019.
+In addition, the regions we use to supplement collapsing birth rates in countries like the US are themselves undergoing fertility collapse (with South America, Central America, and the Caribbean collectively falling below repopulation rate in 2019).

 Our Goal

-Pronatalist Foundation is working to find a way for prosperity, gender equality, education, and technology to coexist with stable populations.
+The Pronatalist Foundation is working to find a way for prosperity, gender equality, education, and technology to coexist with stable populations.

 Population Ecology